manpagez: man pages & more

 Process a couple of PDF files:

-Process all PDF images in an entire directory tree:
+Process all PDF images in an directory tree, utilizing half of all

 Fully utilize a quad-core system while process all PDF images: